Skip to main content

 Local Development Workflow

-For active development on specific services:
+For active development on specific applications:

 # Set up local development

-export PLT_USER_SERVICE_PATH=../user-service-local
+export PLT_USER_SERVICE_PATH=../user-application-local

-export PLT_PRODUCT_SERVICE_PATH=web/product-service # Use resolved version
+export PLT_PRODUCT_SERVICE_PATH=web/product-application # Use resolved version

-# Resolve with mixed local/remote services
+# Resolve with mixed local/remote applications

 npm run resolve